robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestCases.rst

        [Teardown]

    No teardown 2
-       [Documentation]    Using special NONE, works as well Do Something
+       [Documentation]    Setup and teardown can be disabled also with special value NONE Do Something
        [Teardown]    NONE

    Using variables
-       [Documentation]    Setup and teardown  given as variables [Setup]    ${SETUP}
+       [Documentation]    Setup and teardown specified using variables [Setup]    ${SETUP}
        Do Something
        [Teardown]    ${TEARDOWN}